 9 Compassionate Tips for Surviving the Death of Your Baby

-How to think about grieving, coping, adjusting, and healing during this ordeal.
+How to think about grieving, coping, adjusting, and healing.

 Whenever and however it occurs, a baby’s death is a traumatic bereavement.
 Even if a pregnancy is unplanned or unexpected or is very short, a special bond materializes as the parents think about their baby and the reality of becoming a mother or a father to this child.
 Even if they’d only just found out they were pregnant, the parents are primed to invest, nurture, and protect.
 With a positive pregnancy test, parents start imagining all kinds of special experiences they will share with their child.
 In such heartfelt and intimate ways, they forge a deep bond with their baby, even long before the birth.